 Prepare yourself for attending these events!

 It is a good idea for you to be prepared before you attend such an event.
-You can therefore organise your material and plan what you are going to enquire about.
+You can therefore organize your material and plan what you are going to inquire about.
 This will help you ask the questions that you need to know the answers to.

 There is no point blindly going to an event such as this and walk away with hardly anything that will help you with your genealogy research,

 A family history society will produce regular publications and journals.
 These are generally only available to their members and they obviously in incur a fee to cover the cost of printing and material.

 If you cannot purchase a publication in person then expect to payer for it to be posted to you.
 Many publications these days come in digital form, (i.e. a PDF file).
 So you could make it easier for yourself by requesting a document to be downloaded to you.

 Types of documents that you can expect will include:

 - Parish, chapel and school registers,